phpqa/phpqa.github.io/_pages/contributing.md

 Simply add the option to the object to provide further instructions.

 - further-instructions: *optional*
-    - A list with steps to run directly after installation, to prepare the tool to be used.
+    - A list with steps to run directly after installation, to prepare before first use.
 - description: *optional*
     - The instruction of the step, like "Add the file to your directory".
     - The command for this step, like "mv file directory/file".